DVillers77/JAVASCRIPT-PROJECTS/README.md

   4.  **Yoda Translator:** Taking user input and sending it to the Fun Translations API (Yoda endpoint) using **`encodeURIComponent`** for safe URL transmission.

+#### **Step 467: WEBSITE REVIEW ASSIGNMENT** 🛑

+- **Date**: October 15, 2025
+- **Objective**: Review the `javascriptcourseportfolio.com` and
+  `htmlandcssportfolio.com` templates to understand the required aesthetic and functionality upgrades for the Final Assignment.
+- **Outcome**: This review step was **bypassed**.
+Due to reported security concerns (Bit Defender blocking links) and the user having already performed independent research and aesthetic development on their personal portfolio, the comparative review was deemed unnecessary for continued progress.
+  Proceeding directly to the implementation steps.